vchkhr/mobidev-rubyInternship-minitasks/README.md

-# mobidev-rubyInternship-hometasks
+# mobidev-rubyInternship-minitasks
-Home tasks, written during a Ruby Internship at MobiDev.
+Mini tasks, written during a Ruby Internship at MobiDev.

+## Usage
-Open the necessary folder and read their Readme.
+Open the necessary folder and read their README.